zilliztech/zdoc/docs/tutorials/migrations/migrate-from-milvus.md

 # Migrate from Milvus

 Zilliz Cloud provides a cutting-edge data infrastructure for optimized search across vector embeddings, making it easy to bring your AI applications to life.
-As a Milvus user who wants to take advantage of this infrastructure, you are advised to migrate your data to Zilliz Cloud.
+If you are using Milvus and wish to leverage this advanced infrastructure, migrating your data to Zilliz Cloud is a recommended step.

 This guide will walk you through the process of preparing the migration data, performing the migration, and verifying the results.